Get the Help You Need During a Personal Financial Crisis

 Not only is a crisis financially draining, but it can also be emotionally destabilizing—making stress levels skyrocket.
 Though it may be hard to believe in the midst of a financial crisis, recovery is possible.
 To help, we’ve listed eight government, community, and online resources that can help you cover your living costs, feed your family, and get back on your feet.

-Eight ways to find help with financial recovery after a crisis:
+Five ways to find help with financial recovery after a crisis:

-1. Unemployment insurance (UI)
+1. Employment insurance (EI)

 For those facing an acute financial crisis, it can be a challenge to ask for—and receive—help.
 Creating a fundraiser is often an easier and less awkward way for people to ask friends and family for help getting back on their feet.
 Starting a fundraiser can also help secure funds faster than government programs—on GoFundMe, for example, you get access to your funds throughout your fundraising, not just at its conclusion.
 With a 0% platform fee, GoFundMe is free to use and you get to keep more of the money you raise.